tyeety/ngx-components/projects/ngx-tcarousel/README.md

-Angular Responsive Carousel (ng-carousel)
+Angular Responsive Carousel (ngx-tcarousel)
 =========================================

 **Super Light, Easy-to-Use Angular Carousel with RTL Support**

-The **Angular Responsive Carousel** (ng-carousel) is a lightweight and flexible carousel component for Angular applications.
+The **Angular Responsive Carousel** (ngx-tcarousel) is a lightweight and flexible carousel component for Angular applications.
 It’s designed to be simple to integrate, responsive, and compatible with right-to-left (RTL) languages.

 Features
 --------